How I Cook Fresh Rainbow Trout Filets On Top of the Stove

 - Grocery stores: Rainbow trout are often sold fresh or frozen in the seafood section of large grocery stores.

-- Fish markets: Independent fish markets specialize in selling a variety of fresh and saltwater fish, including rainbow trout.
+- Fish markets: Independent fish markets specializing in selling various fresh and saltwater fish, including rainbow trout.

 - Online retailers: Online retailers specializing in seafood offer rainbow trout for delivery to your door.

-- Aquaculture farms: Some fish farms raise rainbow trout and sell it directly to consumers.
+- Aquaculture farms: Some fish farms raise rainbow trout and sell it to consumers.

 The availability of rainbow trout may vary depending on where you live and the time of year, so it may be a good idea to call ahead to ensure the store or market has it in stock.